yuridevx/dynamo-test/readme.md

 # Testing

 1. You can run `request/test-catalog.http`
-2. Endpoint url is first line in the file
+2. Endpoint url is the first line in the file

 # Solution descriptions